arzzen/lukasmestan.com/_posts/2019-07-10-learn-how-to-use-scroll-elasticsearch-aggregation.markdown

 }
 ```

-You can make the second request by increasing the partition to 1 and more.
+You can make the second request by increasing the `partition` to 1, until 19.
 ```json
 {
    "size": 0,